 Press can apply for free passes here.

 Internet of Things World is a gathering of some of the most advanced minds in developing IoT devices.
 This year, Internet of Things World is going to feature concepts such as blockchain, healthcare, autonomous vehicles, and cybersecurity.
-Blockchain360 will be speaking on a several topics, including the potential benefits of incorporating IoT devices into a blockchain environment.
+Blockchain360 will be speaking on several topics, including the potential benefits of incorporating IoT devices into a blockchain environment.
 There are expected to be nearly 11,000 visitors to Internet of Things World this year and as many as 400 speakers.

 May 22-24 in New York, NY